 Shelf Life StatementTo achieve maximum shelf life, store in an environment with a temperature of 60F or lower and humidity of 10 percent or less.
 Shelf life statements are based on manufacturer claims, industry standards and relevant studies from reliable sources.
 The Ready Store disclaims any liability or warranty as actual shelf life results may vary depending on individual storage conditions.

 Preparation Instructions: Open Can.
 Remove and discard oxygen absorber.
 Carefully add 8 cups (64oz, 1893mL) of boiling water to contents of can.
 Stir Carefully and cover.
 Optional: After 4 minutes Stir Again.
 Let stant 8-9 Minutes.
 Stir and serve.
 Caution: Container will be hot.
 To prepare a single serving: Add 3/4 cup of boiling water to 1 1/4 cup of dry mix.
-Brand: Mountain House Product Series: No Serving Size: 1 1/4 Cup dry (54 g)
+Array: Mountain House Product Series: No Serving Size: 1 1/4 Cup dry (54 g)

 - Nutrition & Ingredients